-How do I renew my eBook?
+How do I renew my title?

 The option to renew a title becomes available three days before the title is set to expire.
 Renewing puts you in line to borrow a title again once your first checkout expires.
 Please click here for more information on how to renew.

-How do I return an eBook early?
+How do I return an eBook or eAudiobook early?

-For Kindle formatted ebooks, you can return them from within the Manage Your Kindle area of the Amazon.com site.
-For more info on borrowing Kindle books from the library, check out the Public Library Books for Kindle page.
+Kindle.
+To return Kindle formatted eBooks, go to the Manage Your Kindle area of the Amazon.com site.
+For more information on borrowing Kindle books from the library, check out the Public Library Books for Kindle page.